mheffner/awsam/README.md

     Cert key file [/path/to/key_cert.pem]: cert.pem
     Private key file [/path/to/private_key.pem]: key.pem

+Note: if your shell can't find the `aem` command it is most likely because you haven't successfully sourced `.awsam/bash.rc` in the install steps.

 ## Select the active account

 This will update the current environment with the appropriate AWS